 Use one day each week to plan your meals.
 Consider the ingredients you have, what you’ll need to buy, portion sizes and how much food you expect to have left.
+If you have a family, planning your meals will come in handy as well.
 Keeping these factors in mind helps you make cost-effective choices when you shop.
 If you know you’ll make enough pasta for three other meals, for example, you can incorporate that into your weekly plan and skip buying other items.

 Slow Cooker Asian Pulled Pork with Pickled Vegetables in Lettuce Cups

 Made With Tamari Soy Sauce

 – Gluten Free, Teriyaki Sauce

 When you prepare your meals, make enough that you’ll have leftovers.
 You can mix and match leftover staples like rice, vegetables and proteins for variety.
 Packaging leftovers in distinct ways gives you access to appealing meals throughout the week.

 Recipe: Healthy Stir Fry With Asian Cooking Sauces